The Benefits of Mulching & Composting in Macadamia Farms

 If your guilty conscience isn’t enough to persuade you to stop burning prunings as a method of disposal, the benefits of the alternatives surely will.

-When you mulch between rows in an orchard, it has a variety of benefits.
+When you mulch between rows in an orchard, it has various benefits.
 It reduces weeds, allows for better water retention and maintains an even soil temperature.

-If you are looking to mulch your pruning’s our German Muthing mulchers/flail mowers are the perfect solution.
+Our German Muthing mulchers/flail mowers are the perfect solution if you want to mulch your pruning.
 Attached to the front or back of the tractor, Muthing mulchers/flail mowers provide an excellent finish and mulched bi-product.
-German engineered and European manufactured, these mulchers are of the highest quality.
-Mulcher bodies are manufactured from high tensile steel, resulting in lighter and stronger machines.
+German-engineered and European-manufactured, these mulchers are of the highest quality.
+Mulcher bodies are manufactured from high-tensile steel, resulting in lighter and stronger machines.

-Muthing Mulcher / Flail Mower MU-O200 mulching prunings in an Olive Orchard
+Muthing MU-O Vario Mulcher, mulching prunings in an Olive Orchard

-The inclusion of a Spiral Rotor with double forged “M” Hammer Flails means Muthing mulchers/flail mowers are the ultimate in reliability and longevity, which is what you want when investing in machinery for your macadamia farm.
-The “Shark Fin” system features removable and segmented shredding bars, giving you a high-quality shred and reduction in maintenance costs.
+Including a Spiral Rotor with double forged “M” Hammer Flails means Muthing mulchers/flail mowers are the ultimate in reliability and longevity, which is what you want when investing in machinery for your macadamia farm.
+The “Shark Fin” system features removable and segmented shredding bars, giving you a high-quality shred and a reduction in maintenance costs.
 Save money on maintenance and labour costs, save time, and improve productivity and efficiency with Muthing mulchers/flail mowers to mulch your prunings.

 Benefits of creating and using your own compost on your Macadamia farm

-Compost is a highly nutrient rich fertiliser source for macadamia farms.
-If you create your own compost, you can use it on your own farm, or sell and distribute to others, such as landscapers, golf courses, gardeners, and other farmers.
+Compost is a highly nutrient-rich fertiliser source for macadamia farms.
+If you create your own compost, you can use it on your own farm or sell and distribute it to others, such as landscapers, golf courses, gardeners, and other farmers.

-Whether you’re using the compost you create yourself, or sell onto others, you’re turning waste into profit.
-Composting finds a valuable use for something you were sending to landfill.
-Good waste management on farms is essential to ensure a healthy, safe and productive farming enterprise.
-Farmers, along with all members of the community have obligations under legislation to ensure that their wastes do not have impacts on the environment.
-Inappropriate disposal of wastes on farms can cause contamination, pollution and increase your liability (Epa.vic.gov.au, 2018).
+Whether you’re using the compost you create yourself or selling to others; you’re turning waste into profit.
+Composting finds a valuable use for something you were sending to a landfill.
+Good farm waste management is essential to ensure a healthy, safe, and productive farming enterprise.
+Farmers, along with all community members, have obligations under legislation to ensure that their wastes do not impact the environment.
+Inappropriate disposal of wastes on farms can cause contamination and pollution and increase your liability (Epa.vic.gov.au, 2018).

-‘Clean and green’ agriculture is of increasing importance in the marketing of Australian produce, both domestically and overseas (Epa.vic.gov.au, 2018).
+‘Clean and green’ agriculture is increasingly important in marketing Australian produce domestically and overseas (Epa.vic.gov.au, 2018).

-Every year, Australians send more than 6.2 million tonnes of organic waste to landfill, which include everything from food scraps to garden clippings and cardboard boxes (Fine, 2018).
+Every year, Australians send more than 6.2 million tonnes of organic waste to landfills, including food scraps, garden clippings and cardboard boxes (Fine, 2018).
 In 2016 alone, Australians sent about 2.2 million tonnes of plastic and about 1.6 million tonnes of paper and cardboard to landfill (Fine, 2018).
-Reducing the amount of waste being sent to landfill will in turn reduce the release of methane gas, lowering your carbon footprint.
-The amount of waste Australians produce and send to landfill is a growing concern for councils, as they move towards the promotion of a more sustainable future directed at industries such as farming and agriculture.
+Reducing the amount of waste being sent to landfills will reduce the release of methane gas, lowering your carbon footprint.
+The amount of waste Australians produce and send to landfills is a growing concern for councils as they promote a more sustainable future directed at industries such as farming and agriculture.

 Keeping in mind the reduction of waste being sent to landfill, another benefit of using your own compost is it reduces the need for chemical inputs such as fertilizers which reduces expenses.
 The use of chemical inputs can disrupt the soil’s organic makeup.
 Composting encourages the production of favourable bacteria and fungi that break down the organic matter, creating humus.
 Humus is produced by the decomposition of vegetables or animal matter, rich in nutrients and a key ingredient for healthy soils.